paulwalko/vpicc-constitution/CONSTITUTION.md

     1. to give report on the financial status of the club at every regular meeting.
     1. to notify the secretary of names of persons who have paid dues.
     1. to make disbursements when authorized by motions passed by the club and only when so authorized.
-    g.
-To comply with regulations of the VPI Office of Student Affairs pertaining to finances
+    1. To comply with regulations of the VPI Office of Student Affairs pertaining to finances
-1. [section details below]
-    1. An officer may be impeached for specific and willful infractions of the constitution, by~laws, or policies of the club.
+1. 1.
+An officer may be impeached for specific and willful infractions of the constitution, by~laws, or policies of the club.
-    1. [section details below]
-        1. A motion shall be made by a member, committee, or other officer for impeachment Stating specific infractions.
+    1. 1.
+A motion shall be made by a member, committee, or other officer for impeachment Stating specific infractions.
         1. The motion shall automatically be tabled upon a second to the next regular meeting.
         1. The officer shall be given notice of the motion at least three days in advance of the meeting in which the vote is to be taken, and be iven ample opportunity to defend himself before the club.
         1. Final action shall be by secret and will require a two thirds majority vote of the club for impeachment.